-In a serious or even fatal accident with a commercial vehicle such as an 18-Wheeler, new advances in ECM (Engine Control Module) data have made it possible to get a clearer picture of what happened at the scene of the accident.
-Most large trucks have these ECMs, or “black boxes,” which are able to record data relating to what happened right before and during an accident.
+In any crash involving a large commercial vehicle, new advances in ECM (Engine Control Module) data have made it possible to get a much clearer picture of what happened at the scene of the accident.
+Most large trucks have these ECMs, or "black boxes," which are able to record data relating to what happened right before and during an accident.
 This information can benefit a variety of people including the truck drivers themselves, other cars involved in the accident, police or insurance investigators, attorneys, private investigators, and accident reconstructionists.
-This article will outline how black box data is obtained, what information it can provide, how this information can help reconstruct the accident scene, and how these are all able to contribute to a truck accident case.
+This article will outline how black box data is obtained, what information it can provide, how this information can help reconstruct the accident scene, and how these all contribute to proving your truck accident case.

 - Are trucks required to have a black box?

 - What type of information is stored on an 18-wheeler's black box?

 - How does black box data help with accident investigations?

 - How does black box data benefit your injury case?

 When police are performing their initial investigation just after a collision, they are sometimes able to obtain black box data, but it's often the case that they don't have the tools to access this themselves.
 The American Trucking Association estimates that truck speed from ECM data is only reported in half of fatal crashes.
 If the police officers can't or don't obtain this information, it can be done by insurance investigators, attorneys, private investigators, or accident reconstructionists.